YounusBipul/personal-blog/README.md

 # personal-blog
-This is a Simple Personal Blog site Where a blog owner can post blogs and viewers can comment on them.
+A Simple Personal Blog site Where a blog owner can post blogs and viewers can comment on them.

 ### Technologies used